Feastio

 • Haupia puff (coconut)

-• Macademia puff
+• Macadamia puff

 • Yam (flavor of the month)

-We also wanted to try their pao doce (Portuguese sweet bread) and a few other things; however, they had cut back on production due to the pandemic.
+So, we got three traditional malasadas with no filling, plus four with filling.
+We also wanted to try their pão doce (Portuguese sweet bread) and a few other things; however, they had reduced production due to the pandemic.
+Choices were limited across the entire menu, but it's not affecting their malasada production.

 Chocolate malasada from Leonard's Bakery